Why is Menorca a great family destination?

 At Lloc de Menorca, a charming zoo and wildlife park, children can meet friendly farm animals and learn about the island’s native species in a fun and interactive setting.

-Above: children studying the welcome information at Torre den Galmés, one of the best prehistoric sites in Menorca for children
+Above: studying the welcome information at Torre den Galmés, one of the best prehistoric sites/open-air museums in Menorca for children

 Menorca is more than just a beach holiday—it’s a place where families can slow down, reconnect, and experience the joy of simple pleasures.
 Whether it’s building sandcastles on an endless stretch of golden sand, sharing a long and leisurely meal at a seaside restaurant, or watching the sunset together over a quiet cove, this island has a way of making time stand still.